-- $0.50 for black and white transparencies or copies on specialty paper.
+- 70¢ for black and white copies on the Center’s specialty paper

-- $0.20 for black and white copies or prints made on customer’s own paper.
+- 20¢ for black and white copies on customer’s own paper.
 Note: Because staff cannot guarantee the successful printing of each sheet, customers should bring supplies of paper more than sufficient to print the entire job.

 Please allow 24 hours processing time for all copy orders.